|In Memory of|

 services for the Regiment from its base in England.
 Walter clearly showed promise as, by April, he had been promoted to Acting Corporal but something was clearly wrong with his health

-as he died on 3 April 1916, at 1st Northern General Hospital, then a military hospital in Newcastle-upon-Tyne8.
-He had clearly wanted to serve, but sadly, his time with the
+as he died of pneumonia on 3 April 1916, at 1st Northern General Hospital, then a military hospital in Newcastle-upon-Tyne8.
+As a long serving soldier, he had clearly wanted to serve when war

-knowledge of where he was buried and whether a memorial exists on his grave.
-Two official records have been found - he is included in "Soldiers Died in the Great War" and the Army Registers of
+Sadly, little has survived regarding his war service.
+Only two official records have been found - he is included in "Soldiers Died in the Great War" and the Army Registers of

 1His birth was registered in Bromsgrove Registration District in Q2/1861 (Ref 6c 41).
 However, this appear to be a late registration as he is recorded as aged 3 months in the 1861